 - 1. Follow the safety guidelines listed in the Safety instructions. - 2.
-Follow the procedure listed in the Before working inside your system.
+Follow the procedure listed in the Before working inside your system. - 3.
+Removing the M.2 riser.

 - 1. Holding the blue tag, lift the internal USB card to disconnect from the connector on the system board. - 2.
 Remove the USB memory key from the internal USB card.